Nogbit/oauth-tires/README.md

 Research into using Authlete has been put on hold for the same reason as Okta.

 ## Apigee - 09/18/2018
-Research into using Apigee has been put on hold since they do not support RFC 7523 at the access token request endpoint.
-Instead, if the client wanted to assert their idenetity with a JWT, that client must excange the JWT for an opaque token to then use at the access token request endpoint.
-This is extra steps I'm not interested in exploring right now.
+Research into using Apigee has been put on hold since their support of RFC 7523 at the access token request endpoint is limited to token exchange for an opaque token.
+If your resource server wants or needs to use claims in the access token then back channel introspection will be required when instead a JWT access token could of sufficed.